Chamonix Alpine Intro

 - Alpine navigation including altimeter, GPS and mobile phone applications

-Note: This itinerary is flexible and may change according to weather, conditions & client aspirations at the time.
+Please note: This itinerary is flexible and may change according to weather, conditions & team fitness & aspirations.

 Whilst it not essential to have any background of rock climbing or winter mountaineering any climbing experience, even at a climbing wall will be useful, as will any general hill walking and scrambling eperience.
 A good fitness level is required for alpine mountaineering days 6 - 8 hours in duration.
-The climb of the Grand Paradiso on the last day is particularly physical and you should be prepared for up to 10 hours on the go.
+The traverse of the Pigne d'Arolla on the last day is particularly physical and you should be well prepared for around 8 hours on the go at high altitude.
 This course would also be suitable for climbers with some technical experience who are keen to receive alpine specific training and develop their personal skills with a view to climbing independently after the course.
-Those who are keen to do longer and harder routes at a lower (1:2) ratio should look at our 'Chamonix Alpinist' course.

 Night spent in mountain hut on intended itinerary is June 18th.